atomsoftwarestudios/AjsDoc/README.md

 #chart <root_relative_path>              Inserts the svg chart to the target document
 ```

-# Features

-- Guide & Examples
-	- HTML based reference guide
-- Reference guide
-	- HTML Code documentation supported
-- HTML Code (both, static & code documentation)
-	- Supported tags:
-		# example url	- Includes the example to the HTML code (make sure the code is HTML escaped so < > & and others
-						  are properly replaced)
-						- Must be on the separate line
-		# chart url      - Includes svg chart to the HTML code
-						- Must be on the separate line
-- Ajs Feature Examples (directly in the code)
-    - Complete offline application support
-    - Boot process and configuration
-    - Resource loading including the InitialProgressBar
-    - Application resource loading and management
-	- Templating
-	- Visual State management
-	- Visual State transition
-	- View Component state management
-	- View Component state filtering
-    - Session state management
-	- Models for the static JSON data
-    - Debugging tools
-- Tools
-    - same tools as ajs
-    - tocgen.ps1 (powershell) -> generator of the toc.json file from the folder structure of the static html documents

 # Contribution

 Contribution is wellcome, but its probably too early.